gear-foundation/whitepaper-gear.exe/docs/glossary.md

 ### Slashing

-A mechanism that penalizes Executors for malicious behavior or poor performance by reducing their staked collateral.
+A mechanism that penalizes validators for malicious behavior or poor performance by reducing their staked collateral.
 This process ensures the economic accountability of Vara.eth participants and maintains the network's integrity.

 ### Solidity